Gulfstream Aerospace

 Night mode adoption

 Crew working during dark flight phases found standard display brightness disruptive to their own dark adaptation.
-A night mode with deep navy backgrounds and gold accent preservation was added and became one of the highest-rated features in post-launch feedback.
+Night mode became one of the highest-rated features in post-launch feedback.

 — Frequent Private Aviation Passenger, Usability Study 2